Docs

 Create Database Tables

-Better Auth’s comes with a CLI tool to help manage schema required by the library.
+Better Auth includes a CLI tool to help manage the schema required by the library.

-Generate: Generates an ORM schema or SQL migration file.
+• Generate: This command generates an ORM schema or SQL migration file.

 Terminal